sortecoevo/sortee/content/blog/2026_5th-anniversary.md

 On 29 July 2026, we had the pleasure of celebrating just how far that idea has come.

 Members from around the world joined our 5th Birthday Virtual Social, featuring Prof. Tim Parker, SORTEE's first President.
 Tim shared the story of how the society came to life, reflected on what we've achieved together over the past five years, and offered his hopes for the future.
-We were also fortunate to celebrate in person with colleagues at the Collaboration for Open Science and Synthesis in Ecology and Evolution (COSSEE) led by Prof. Shinichi Nakagawa, one of SORTEE & EcoEvoRixv founding members, at the University of Alberta in Edmonton, Canada.
+We were also fortunate to celebrate in person with colleagues at the Collaboration for Open Science and Synthesis in Ecology and Evolution (COSSEE) led by Prof. Shinichi Nakagawa, one of SORTEE & EcoEvoRxiv founding members, at the University of Alberta in Edmonton, Canada.

 The afternoon was filled with inspiring discussions, plenty of laughter, and, of course, a birthday cake.

-{{< centered-figure src="/img/Parker-Purgar-Lagisz-Nakagawa-Flaman.jpg" width="500px" alt="5 SORTEE members blowing out candles on a birthday cake" caption="Prof. Tim Parker, Marija Purgar (President), Losia Lagisz (President-Elect), Prof. Shinichi Nakagawa, Stephanie Flaman (Conference Committee Chair)"
+{{< centered-figure src="/img/Parker-Purgar-Lagisz-Nakagawa-Flaman.jpg" width="500px" alt="5 SORTEE members blowing out candles on a birthday cake" caption="Prof. Tim Parker, Marija Purgar (President), Losia Lagisz (President-Elect), Prof. Shinichi Nakagawa, Stephanie Flaman (Conference Committee Chair)"}}

 ## Where It All Began